Chart Color Schemes

 Health outcomes in Calwell are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Health indicators suggest below-average outcomes in Calwell.
+Health indicators show below-average outcomes in Calwell.

 Frequently Asked Questions - Health